aerinkim/cse544/hw6/hw6.md

 2. To get $$$ to use Amazon AWS, you must apply for credits by going to their [education website](https://aws.amazon.com/education/awseducate/apply/).
-**You must use your UW email address, <your_uwid>@uw.edu, when registering for the credits, as they use this to verify your identity.** At the last step, make sure to choose the promote code option, and enter you account number (the starter account option has limited permissions which may cause trouble).
+**You must use your UW email address, <your_uwid>@uw.edu, when registering for the credits, as they use this to verify your identity.** Leave the promo code blank, and enter your AWS account number on the next page.
+Make sure you don't check the starter account option on the final page as that has limited permissions which may cause problems.

 3. After applying, you will have to wait to be approved.
 You should get an email when your application has been approved, which gives you a credit code.
 Make sure you check the spam folder.
 Once you have it, go to [the AWS website](http://aws.amazon.com/awscredits/) and apply the credit.
 We have no control / idea how long this can take, but was told it can range from minutes to days.
 Hence, it is crucial that you apply ASAP!